miso-lims/miso-lims/docs/user_manual/type_data.md

 instrument model, click the "Add" button at the top of the table.
 To edit an existing instrument model, click on its alias in the Instrument Models list.

 If a model has multiple run positions, these may be added on the Create or Edit Instrument Model page.
+For example, the Illumina HiSeq has an "A" position and a "B" position.
 Container models may be linked to an instrument model using the Edit Instrument Model page after the instrument model is saved.
 The container models must already exist, and can be looked up by alias or barcode.

 MISO administrators can delete instrument models using the standard interface.
 An instrument model can only be deleted if there are no exiting instruments of that model.

+Some things to keep in mind when adding instrument models:

+* Platform is only important for sequencers.
+For array scanners and other instruments, it doesn't matter which platform is selected
+* Containers per run only applies to sequencers and should be set to 0 for other instrument types
+* Index sequencing should be set to normal except for instruments that sequence the reverse compliment of the i5 index, such as the Illumina NextSeq.
+For these, "Reverse compliment i5" should be chosen
+* If you are creating a sequencer-type instrument, don't forget to add container models to it